Noble-Lab/hic-helper/README.md

 input.bed: the input bed file that contains the loop information. <br>
 gene_annotation: the gene annotation file format:.gtf, like hg38.ncbiRefSeq.gtf. <br>
 output.bed: the output bed file that contains the annotated loop information. <br>
+The last two columns in the output.bed file are the closest gene and the distance to the loop (corresponds to x and y).